 A paradise for birdwatching safaris.
 With over 350 bird species recorded in the park, of which 47 raptors, it is a paradise for bird lovers and watchers.
 The Observation Hill Tower is accessible during the day, and the hilltop offers countless photographic opportunities and amazing views of the sunset to behold.

 Amboseli plains.
 A timeless African image.

-An early morning light reveals the mountain turned into dark hue of purple and its snow into an ethereal pink and the sight of the mountain high above herds of elephants crossing the Amboseli plains, is a timeless African image.
+Early morning light reveals Mount Kilimanjaro turned into a dark hue of purple and its snow into an ethereal pink.
+The sight of the mountain overlooking herds of elephants crossing the Amboseli plains - this is a timeless African image.

 Amboseli is a land of wide dry plains with the vistas stretching to the farthest horizon to become one with the sky.
 It is dotted with green swamps among semi-arid plains of acacia trees and grasses where great herds of elephants rule the land.
 The park is renowned for its elephant population - large, tusked bulls, of which the most iconic Tim, a huge elephant with tusks reaching the ground, sadly died of natural causes in 2020, at an estimated age of fifty years.
 Amboseli was also home to Echo, probably the most researched elephant in the world.
 Dr Cynthia Moss, an American conservationist, followed her for forty years until Echo, the star of many books and documentaries, died aged sixty in 2009.